EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 - Open the settings file in a text editor to look for the setting's name.
 - Names are case sensitive.
 - Make sure the value entered matches the type of the setting (if it is a boolean in the settings file, make sure you're inputting a boolean into the Set command).
-- Most vanilla variants (except for mirror mode and gamespeed) are not currently functional.
 - Examples:
   - `Set, ExtendedVariantMode.Dashcount, 3`
   - `Set, CelesteTAS.CenterCamera, true`

-### RestoreSettings
-- `RestoreSettings`
-- Restore all settings when tas finished or cancelled
-- The settings modified before this command will not be restored

 ### Unsafe
 - The TAS will normally only run inside levels.